 Each Flyweight has no specific state; any time it needs to perform an operation on SpecificState, that state needs to be passed into the Flyweight by the calling code.
 Traditionally, the factory that returns a flyweight is a separate object; its purpose is to return a flyweight for a given key identifying that flyweight.
-It works like the singleton pattern we discussed in Chapter 10, Python Design Patterns I; if the flyweight exists, we return it; otherwise, we create a new one.
+It works like the singleton pattern we discussed in Chapter 8; if the flyweight exists, we return it; otherwise we create a new one.
 In many languages, the factory is implemented, not as a separate object, but as a static method on the Flyweight class itself.

-Think of an inventory system for car sales.
-Each individual car has a specific serial number and is a specific color.
-But most of the details about that car are the same for all cars of a particular model.
-For example, the Honda Fit DX model is a bare-bones car with few features.
-The LX model has A/C, tilt, cruise, and power windows and locks.
-The Sport model has fancy wheels, a USB charger, and a spoiler.
-Without the flyweight pattern, each individual car object would have to store a long list of which features it did and did not have.
-Considering the number of cars Honda sells in a year, this would add up to a huge amount of wasted memory.
-Using the flyweight pattern, we can instead have shared objects for the list of features associated with a model, and then simply reference that model, along with a serial number and color, for individual vehicles.
-In Python, the flyweight factory is often implemented using that funky new constructor, similar to what we did with the singleton pattern.
+Both of these options work, but in Python, the flyweight factory is often implemented using that funky new constructor, similar to what we did with the singleton pattern.
 Unlike singleton, which only needs to return one instance of the class, we need to be able to return different instances depending on the keys.
 We could store the items in a dictionary and look them up based on the key.
-This solution is problematic, however, because the item will remain in memory as long as it is in the dictionary.
+This solution is problematic, however, because the item will remain in memory so long as it is in the dictionary.
 If we sold out of LX model Fits, the Fit flyweight is no longer necessary, yet it will still be in the dictionary.
 We could, of course, clean this up whenever we sell a car, but isn't that what a garbage collector is for?

-We can solve this by taking advantage of Python's weakref module.
+The Python weakref module comes to our rescue.
 This module provides a WeakValueDictionary object, which basically allows us to store items in a dictionary without the garbage collector caring about them.
-If a value is in a weak referenced dictionary and there are no other references to that object stored anywhere in the application (that is, we sold out of LX models), the garbage collector will eventually clean up for us.
+If a value is in a weak referenced dictionary and there are no other references to that object stored anywhere (that is, we sold out of LX models), the garbage collector will eventually clean up for us.